Artefact2/libxm/README.md

 libxm
 =====

-A small XM (FastTracker II Extended Module) player library.
+A small XM (Fasttracker II Extended Module) player library.
 Main
 features:

-* Small size in mind; many features can be disabled at compile-time, or are optimized out by the compiler if not used.
+* Small and hackable: many features can be disabled at compile-time, or are optimized out by the compiler if not used.
+It is easy to bundle libxm in your game, demo, intro, etc.

+* Fairly portable.
+Minimal dependencies (just libm).
+No memory allocations.
+  Big-endian compatible (tested on s390x).

+* Reasonable accuracy compared to Fasttracker 2.
+Deviations from FT2 playback, that aren't obviously bugs in FT2, are also libxm bugs.

 * Timing functions for synchronising against specific instruments, samples or channels.

 * Samples can be loaded and altered at run-time, making it possible to use libxm with softsynths or other real-time signal processors.

-* Should be fairly portable (only dependency is `libm`).
-Big-endian compatible (tested on s390x).
-The example programs mostly target Linux.

 Written in C23 and released under the WTFPL license, version 2.